Welcome to PayPal!

 You can choose any of the payment methods in your PayPal account as your preferred payment method.
 You can select a preferred payment method in your account preferences on www.paypal.com.br or in the PayPal app.
 There may be times when your preferred payment method cannot be used, for example, if you select a credit card that is expired.

-You can set separate preferred payment methods for online transactions, in-store transactions and automatic payments with a seller.
+You can set separate preferred payment methods for online transactions and automatic payments with a seller.

 If you have chosen a preferred payment method, it will be shown as the primary method of payment.
 If you have not chosen a preferred payment method, it’s still your choice.